 UV Kitchen Exhaust: Benefits Beyond Disinfection

-UV light technology provides disinfection solutions to a variety of air, surface, and water treatment applications with high-intensity UV lamps proven to break down organic compounds.
-UVC germicidal lamps are used in a multitude of environments where eliminating harmful microorganisms is critical, such as hospitals, schools, and many public areas including restaurants.
-UV lamps help to eliminate germs in the air and on surfaces, providing proven restaurant disinfection
+UV light technology provides sterilization solutions to various air, surface, and water treatment applications with high-intensity UV lamps proven to break down organic compounds.
+UVC germicidal lamps are used in many environments where eliminating harmful microorganisms is critical, such as hospitals, schools, and many public areas, including restaurants.

-solutions in dining areas as well as in the kitchen with food irradiation and UV kitchen exhaust
+UV lamps help eliminate germs in the air and on surfaces, providing proven sterilization solutions for restaurants in dining areas and in the kitchen with food irradiation and UV kitchen exhaust systems.

 UV lamps in kitchen exhaust systems provide many benefits by preventing bacteria and grease buildup in kitchen exhaust hoods.
-This self-cleaning technology provides a cleaner, healthier and safer commercial kitchen
+This self-cleaning technology offers a cleaner, healthier, safer

 How UV Kitchen Exhaust Systems Work

 Kitchen exhaust systems provide the primary function of extracting grease through mechanical filters and inertial means.
-Kitchen hood exhausts successfully remove grease particles.
-The smaller grease particulates and vapor that remain are then exposed to the UVC light to break down the molecules.
-This process effectively prevents grease buildup, thus reducing maintenance, cleaning and mitigating fire hazard.
+Kitchen hood exhausts successfully remove grease particles; the smaller grease particulates and remaining vapor are then exposed to the UVC light to break down the molecules, preventing grease buildup.

 Photolysis and Ozonolysis

 UVC lamps in UV kitchen exhaust systems break down grease particles in commercial kitchen exhaust systems through two distinct processes: photolysis and ozonolysis.
-Photolysis is the chemical reaction that occurs when a chemical compound is broken down by photons.
-Photolysis breaks down the molecular bond and grease particles and ozonolysis oxidizes the grease molecules.
+Photolysis is the chemical reaction that occurs when photons break down a chemical compound.
+Photolysis breaks down the molecular bond and grease particles, and ozonolysis oxidizes the grease molecules.

 Installing UV Lamps in Kitchen Exhaust Systems